 You can also use daily affirmations for pregnancy, such as, “My baby is a healthy, happy, miracle.”

-6: Music for conception
+6: Meditation Music for conception

-If you’re not quite sure which is the best fertility-meditation to use, start by simply listening to some relaxing music.
+If you’re not sure which is the best fertility meditation script to use, start by simply listening to some relaxing music.
 Lie back and put some relaxing meditation music on to get you in the right state of mind.

 To successfully use meditation for pregnancy, it is important to find a technique that feels good to you.
 And the only way to do that is to try a selection of different meditations.

-Benefits of Meditation For Pregnancy & Fertility
+Benefits of Meditation for Pregnancy & Fertility

 Science has revealed significant benefits of mindfulness meditation for fertility .
 Methods like mindfulness and Buddhist practices such as Loving Kindness can all help when it comes to conception.
-And thank goodness, because infertility is a huge problem in relationships.
+And thank goodness because infertility is a huge problem in relationships.

 Many couples know how traumatic infertility can be.
 WomensHealth.gov states that women who want to give birth and are unable experience the following symptoms: